BobReed24/LPPO/readme.md

-# LppoInterpreter
+# Lppo Interpreter

-LppoInterpreter is a custom interpreter for the LPPO programming language.
+Lppo Interpreter is a custom interpreter for the LPPO (Language of Processed Operations) programming language.
 This guide provides an overview of the language, its features, and how to use the interpreter.
 Note that window creation is currently in beta and still requires testing.

 ## Table of Contents